British University Gaelic football Championship: History

-British University GAA Championship Finals by Year
+British University GAA Championship Finals by year

 Championship (Division 1)

-The winners of the Championship (Division 1) use to qualify to play in the Trench Cup—which is the Division 2 Championship for universities in Ireland—at the semi-final stage.
-Now teams qualify to play in the Corn Na Mac Lenin which is the Division 3 Championship in Ireland.
-In 2004 St. Mary's Strawberry Hill, London won the Trench Cup competition.
+The winners of the Championship (Division 1) use to qualify to play in the Trench Cup—which is the Division 2 Championship for universities in Ireland—at the semi-final stage.In 2004 St. Mary's Strawberry Hill, London won the Trench Cup competition.
 In 2007 Liverpool John Moores University qualified for the final of Trench Cup by beating University of Ulster Coleraine 1–9 to 0–9.

+Now teams qualify to play in the Electric Ireland HE Corn na Mac Léinn which is the 3rd Tier Championship in Ireland.
 In 2018, Liverpool Hope University won the Corn na Mac Leinn by beating University of Ulster, Magee 2–14 to 1–8.